 Please note: the APEF grant is coordinated by a faculty sponsor, but the funds are for student travel only.
 Faculty members and students are eligible for funding only once per fiscal year.
 No more than two grants per faculty department will be granted per fiscal year.

 Funding is available to all tenure, tenure-track, visitor and affiliate faculty.

 Funding eligibility is open to all undergraduate students who meet the following:

 - Are at least halftime student of Grand Valley State University at time of travel (6 credits for undergraduates)

 - Are in good academic standing with the university

 Please note: APEF is NOT intended to fund class trips and is NOT intended to fund student presenters.

 Although this is a non-competitive grant, applications will be reviewed by the Director of Undergraduate Research and Scholarship for eligibility, quality, and/or alignment with the intent of the Academic and Professional Enrichment Fund.
 Please allow 10 business days for grant application review.

 How to Apply

-Applications will be accepted on a per quarter basis for the July 1-June 30 fiscal year until funds are depleted.
+Applications will be accepted through our online form on a per quarter basis for the July 1-June 30 fiscal year until funds are depleted.
 Funding awards will be on a first come, first served basis.